riccardotornesello/irapi-go/README.md

 Here are the highest priority tasks:

-- better document the use of the library and the generation tool (tools folder), perhaps by having the tool generate the documentation automatically
+- update documentation with new version
-- improve the API generation tool to make it clearer to use and modify
+- document the scraping tool and update it to work with the new oauth flow
-- add output in OpenAPI format to the tool
+- generate more endpoints with the scraping tool
-- add missing endpoints and for those that are present add unknown field types, using different parameters in example calls
+- add tests to endpoints and client generation
-- adjust tests for endpoints that require parameters since they don't currently receive them
+- parse csv endpoints and add types
-- if skip s3 is true, the get function should skip the s3 call
+- parse endpoints without s3 cache
-- some parameters are lists, check if they're passed correctly in the sdk and in the tools
+- parse chunks
-- add the structs for the csv files
+- automatically refresh tokens